HenrikJoreteg/redux-persist-middleware/README.md

 * I think caching should to be a seamless asynchronous side effect in Redux, done when the browser is not busy with other things (hence the use of `requestIdleCallback`).
 * Lets you bring your own persistance library.
 I use [money-clip](https://github.com/HenrikJoreteg/money-clip) because it's tiny, async, IndexedDB-powered (not sync and blocking like `localStorage`), and supports versioning and max age.
-* I want to dispatching special persistance related actions to trigger writing to cache because such actions are likely to trigger unnecessary renders.
-The work of persisting data has no direct impact on the UI and in my opinion, should be done lazily to keep app performing smoothly.
+* I don't like the idea of dispatching special persistance related actions.
+Such actions are likely to trigger unnecessary renders.
+The work of persisting data has no direct impact on the UI and in my opinion and should be done lazily to keep app performing smoothly.
 * I don't want to write on every action, I want to pick what reducers get persisted on what actions in an opt-in sort of way.
-* inert if running in node.
+* It should be inert if running in node where IndexedDB is irrelevant.

 ## install